 After I laid down in my bed, the bed was spinning.
 Again, I felt very dizzy.
 I couldn't get out of bed.
-Then for sure I knew there was something wrong.
-I had a neighbor drive me to my Doctor who is who is six miles from where I live.
+Then for sure, I knew there was something wrong.
+I had a neighbor drive me to my Doctor who is six miles from where I live.
 The Doctor confirmed I had vertigo due to an inner ear infection.

 The sick note for work listed Vertigo and acute labyrinthitis as the reason why I needed 4-5 days of bed rest.
 He also prescribed Meclizine HCL 25MG tablets which controls the dizziness.

-For the first few days of my bed rest, I was reluctant, almost afraid to lay down fearing I'd couldn't get myself upright and wanted to avoid the nauseating, spinning sensation.
+For the first few days of my bed rest, I was reluctant, almost afraid to lay down fearing I wouldn't be able to get myself upright, and wanted to avoid the nauseating, spinning sensation.

 So instead, I forced myself to stay up longer than usual.
 I tried to keep busy without bending my head down too often.
 I was exhausted and eventually had to go to bed to rest.